Let’s talk about functional trainers, also called cable machines.

 The flip side of that is most machines max out just north of 200 lbs per stack.
 You aren’t going to build a world class powerlifting total with this machine.

-But, that’s not what most people want anyways.
+But, that’s not what most people want (or need) anyways.
 You can build and maintain plenty of functional strength for real life with these machines.

 Look for smooth, quiet nylon coated cables and high quality pulleys.
 Remember that all the lifting is done via the cable handles through the pulleys.
 If the cables or pulleys move awkwardly or make sound – it’s going to make your workout less pleasant.